Winston890/NQUEENS/README.md

-# CSE30
+# NQUEENS
-Assignments done in CSE30
+Demonstration of backtracking to solve an NP complete problem.
+Done in Python